openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

     ├── mnist_test.csv
     └── mnist_train.csv
 ```

-If the dataset needs non-digit labels, you need to add the labels.txt
+If the dataset needs non-digit labels, you need to add the `labels.txt`
 to the dataset folder.
+For example, `labels.txt` for Fashion MNIST the
-For example, labels.txt for Fashion MNIST labels contains the following:
+following contents:

 <!--lint disable fenced-code-flag-->
 ```
 T-shirt/top